Most journalists abide by a set code of ethics when reporting, but all too often, the ethical line can become blurry.

 “It is very hard to justify outright deception.”

 Is there an ethical solution?

 For now, the line remains quite blurry when it comes to investigative journalism and reporting, ethics-wise.

 There is a need for a specific clause for investigative journalism, to ensure that no ethical lines are crossed, according to ABC journalist, Mark Willacy.

 “I think there is probably a need for specific clauses within the existing code to deal with investigative journalism, particularly in this era of recording and surveillance devices such as our very own smart phones,” he said.

 “Trust is one of journalism’s most important assets.
 Without it, we have no currency with which to trade with sources, talent, or the audience.
 So that means we should have guidelines that deal specifically with investigative journalism.”

 Currently, there are no immediate steps to create an investigative code of ethics.
-It remains up to individual journalists and publications to navigate the line for themselves, and to judge whether or not their methods are ethical.
+It remains up to individual journalists and publications to navigate the line for themselves and to judge whether or not their methods are fair and ethical.